bmechtley/pybatchdict/README.md

-I tend to use YAML to create config files for various sciency algorithms I use/make, converting them into python dictionaries and using `**` keyword argument unpacking.
+I tend to use YAML to create config files for various algorithms I use/make, converting them into python dictionaries and using `**` keyword argument unpacking.
 I also tend to test these algorithms against varying tunings of parameters, often combinatorically.
 Here's some code to indicate, in a (nested) dictionary, over which parameters you want to iterate and generate a bunch of copies of the original dictionary.